snowfrogdev/weave/docs/adr/0004-variable-storage-architecture.md

 ## Context and Problem Statement

-ADR-0002 established a three-tier variable model (game variables, dialogue globals, temporaries) and specified that the game provides a `VariableStorage` interface.
+ADR-0002 established a three-tier variable model (host variables, dialogue globals, temporaries) and specified that the host provides a `VariableStorage` interface.
 However, it left open important questions:

-1. **Read/write patterns**: Should dialogue be able to write to game variables, or only read them?
+1. **Read/write patterns**: Should dialogue be able to write to host variables, or only read them?
 2. **Interface design**: Is one interface sufficient, or should different variable categories use different interfaces?
 3. **Type system**: How should types be enforced across the storage boundary?